Get to Know the Farm!

 We have around 130 chickens, of all different kinds.
 The varieties include Golden Comets, Buff Orpingtons, Cinnamon Queens, Barred Rocks, and more.
 The diversity of breeds means a diversity of egg colors– and personalities.
 There’s never a boring day with our hens, and they aren’t the only animals that call our farm home!

 We also have a small mixed herd provides manure, kudzu control, and good company.
-The goats are Gobi, Boots, Frankie, Kippah, Winnie, and Robin; the sheep are Merry and Pippin.
+The goats are Gobi, Boots, Frankie, Winnie, and Robin; the sheep are Merry and Pippin.
 They are watched over by the mini donkey Gnocchi, who takes his job very seriously.

 How Our Garden Grows